 Get the latest fund managers news, comments or analyses.

-Prosper Stars & Stripes : Review Q3 2022 by Christopher Hillary, Roubaix Capital's CEO and Fund Manager.
-During the third quarter of 2022, Prosper Stars & Stripes generated a net return of +1.3% compared to losses of -2.2% for the long-only Russell 2000...
+Prosper Stars & Stripes : Review Q2 2023 by Christopher Hillary, Roubaix Capital's CEO and Fund Manager.
+During the second quarter of 2023, Prosper Stars & Stripes gained +2.6% compared to a return of +2.1% for our long/short equity hedge fund peer...

 Wish to be informed ahead of the crowd through our emails?